There are two main methods of repaying a mortgage: repayment and interest-only.

 You need to be clear about these things before you take out your loan.

-One final note – interest-only mortgages are becoming increasingly hard to come by, largely thanks to the difficulties they caused during the financial crisis.
+One final note – interest-only mortgages are less easy to come by than repayment ones, largely thanks to the difficulties they caused during the financial crisis.
 A large number of people were approaching the end of their mortgage term with no way to repay the loan, so residential mortgage providers are moving away from this style of lending to prevent the same issue occurring in the future.
 Repayment mortgages are now the main (and often only) way to secure a loan on your property, with the rules becoming stricter to place responsibility on the lender for ensuring you can afford to repay your mortgage in full.

 Compare buy-to-let mortgages